-These blistered shishito peppers are a quick and easy snack you can whip up while dinner’s in the oven.
-Simply sauté whole shishito peppers with olive oil, salt and garlic…that’s it!
+Sautéed shishito peppers are a quick and easy appetizer you can whip up while dinner’s in the oven.
+Simply sauté whole shishito peppers with olive oil, salt and garlic until they blister and brown.
+That’s it!

 Shishito peppers are a recent discovery of mine.
-As someone who does not enjoy spicy foods, I stick to Cubanelle and bell peppers, assuming all others are HOT HOT HOT.
+As someone who does not enjoy hot peppers, I stick to bell peppers and cubanelles, assuming all others are HOT.

 Then recently I was at a farmers market and noticed someone stuffing a grocery bag full of these bright green and uniquely shaped peppers.

-When you see someone buying that many of something it makes a person curious.
+When you see someone buying that many of something, it makes you curious.
 So I struck up a conversation asking how he cooks them.

-He grinned explaining that he simply sautés shishito peppers with a little oil and salt and they are delicious.
-So delicious that upon hearing our conversation, the farmer selling the shishito peppers chirped up in agreement that a simple sauté is all that’s needed.
+He grinned explaining that he simply sautées shishito peppers with a little oil and salt, and they are delicious.
+Upon hearing our conversation, the farmer selling the peppers also chirped up in agreement that a simple sauté is all that’s needed with shishito peppers.

-Farmers are always such a great resource about the food they sell and it’s one of the perks of buying directly from the farm.
+Farmers are always such a great resource about the food they sell, and it’s one of the perks of buying produce at the farmers market.

-I asked how spicy they are and was surprised when he said that shishitos usually aren’t spicy at all.
+I asked if they’re a spicy pepper and was surprised when he said that shishitos usually aren’t spicy at all.

 BUT, he added – they are considered the Russian roulette of peppers.
 Every once and awhile you’ll get one that packs a punch when you bite into it.